-- contingent events that would change the amount and timing of cash flows; - leverage features; - prepayment and extension terms; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money e.g. periodical reset of commission rates.
+- prepayment and extension terms; - terms that limit the Fund's claim to cash flows from specified assets (e.g. non-recourse asset arrangements); and - features that modify consideration of the time value of money e.g. periodical reset of commission rates.